linode/docs/docs/guides/databases/mysql/what-is-dbaas/index.md

   name: Pam Baker
 ---

 Database-as-a-service (DBaaS) is a fully-managed database service offered by a cloud provider.
 A DBaaS database is much like a traditional on-premises database with the exception that the complexity of database administration is left to the cloud provider.
-Typically, this includes installing and setting up the database on server and backing up and updating the database.
+Typically, this includes installing and setting up the database on a server and backing up and updating the database.

-Like other cloud computing services, DBaaS is ideal for users seeking to reduce costs, free developers to work on other things, or to fill a talent gap when there is a lack of production database management skills internally.
-Primary disadvantages include reduced control of the servers, rigidity in databases, and complexity in large data transfers.
+Like other cloud computing services, DBaaS reduces costs, allows developers to focus on their product, and removes the need to have in-house personnel with production database management skills.
+The primary disadvantages include a reduced control of the servers and complexity in large data transfers.

 While DBaaS, and especially managed DBaaS, relieves customers of many database management duties, customers still need to determine their own workload's database storage requirements.
 For example, you should understand if your application requires a SQL or NoSQL database.
 Similarly, you need a team that can work with your chosen type of database.
 Relational databases, like MySQL, work with structured data, i.e., tabular schema with rows and columns.
 Non-relational databases such as MongoDB, and Redis work with unstructured data, i.e., documents, graphs, and objects.
 Many cloud providers offer databases that give access to both.
-Project requirements usually dictate which database configuration is needed and which should serve as primary storage (for frequently accessed data) or secondary data storage for data that is infrequently accessed.
+Project requirements usually dictate which database configuration is needed and which type of database should serve as your primary or secondary data storage.

 ## Managed Database vs. Unmanaged Database

 A managed database is a database provided by a third party, typically a cloud provider.
 The provider oversees the database’s infrastructure.
-A managed database means the provider sets up and maintains storage, data, security, and compute services for its customer instead of the customer’s IT staff doing so.
+A managed database means that the provider sets up and maintains storage, data, security, and compute services for its customer instead of the customer’s IT staff.
 Users can move data to a managed database for temporary or ongoing management.
 Typically, even data migration can be assisted or managed by the cloud provider.

 An unmanaged database affords you more hands-on control.
 However, it also requires more effort from your IT staff.
-An organization’s IT staff may layer additional services, such as added security, on top of the services provided by a managed database, or DBaaS, if it so desires.
-However, since a third-party unmanaged database comes “bare bones,” the IT staff must provide everything needed from the operating system to the database infrastructure.
-The same is true of on-premises, aka self-managed databases, only more so.
+Your organization’s IT staff may layer additional services, such as added security, on top of the services provided by a managed database, if needed.
+An unmanaged database requires your IT staff to provide everything needed, from the operating system to the database infrastructure.
 More control is possible in unmanaged databases and prototyping can move to production using the same initial setup used during development.

 Given the costs, IT talent, and constant demand on IT’s effort and time, many organizations find DBaaS to be the best choice for production databases as it enables developers to focus on application development and continuous releases rather than on database housekeeping.
-Developers do have access to controls for essential features such as autoscaling, using monitoring systems, and adding or dropping nodes.
+Developers do have access to controls for essential features such as autoscaling, using monitoring systems, and adding or dropping nodes from their database cluster.

 ## The Benefits of DBaaS

-There are many general benefits to using a DBaaS.
-There are also some additional benefits that are tailored to fit specific use cases by specialized providers.
-One example is HIPAA compliant managed databases, wherein all measures are taken by the cloud provider to meet the requirements of the U.S. Health Insurance Portability and Accountability Act of 1996.

-For use cases required to comply with laws and regulations and for those that aren’t, the base benefits of using DBaaS include:
+The general benefits of using DBaaS include the following:

 1. **Reduced operational costs**: You don't need to buy hardware and software necessary to create and maintain a database infrastructure.
-Nor do you have to spend the time, effort and money in maintenance, support, and routine security updates
+Nor do you have to spend the time, effort and money in maintenance, support, and routine security updates.

 1. **High availability**: DBaaS is noted for consistently providing high availability for even the most demanding workloads.
-While a poorly managed database can be less available in practice than an on-premises database, such is the exception and not the rule.

 1. **Rapid Provisioning**: On-demand database provisioning is far faster than physical databases.
 A production-ready database can be made available in a few clicks.
 The increased speed gives users a competitive advantage by further cutting costs and reducing time to market.

 1. **More server options**: Users have more options in everything from newly freed server space on-premises to the variety of types of servers, operating systems and data formats that are available in the cloud.
-Serverless (meaning the cloud provider allocates machine resources on demand) is even an option for those looking to eliminate costs for unused time.
-None of these are practical options for on-premises data centers which typically incur slow hardware fulfillment due to chip shortages and supply chain problems as well as increased costs in everything from payroll to capex spend.

 1. **Scalability**: Scaling up is faster as nodes can be added instantly or nearly so.
 That is a feat hard to achieve in on-premises data centers where everything from additional hardware to expanded licensing must be secured first.